AndersGroengaard/pyfoil/README.md

-Foils are generated according to the definition stated on the  <a href="https://m-selig.ae.illinois.edu/ads/coord_database.html" > UIUC Airfoil Coordinates Database </a>, in which is stated:
+Foils are generated according to the definition from the  <a href="https://m-selig.ae.illinois.edu/ads/coord_database.html" > UIUC Airfoil Coordinates Database </a>, in which is stated:

 > "The coordinates order starts from upper surface trailing edge, then wraps around the leading edge to the lower surface trailing edge"